isomerpages/mlaw-lab/_resources/4b-issues-to-take-note-when-handling-assigned-cases.md

 <b><u>What is my role after legal aid is granted?</u></b> <br>
 If legal aid is granted, the Grant of Aid will be sent to you.
-You will have to file this in Court as well as serve it on all relevant parties to the proceedings.
+You will have to file this in Court as well as serve it on all relevant parties to the proceedings. <br>

 You should keep LAB informed of the progress of the case at least once in 3 months.
 You should also keep the applicant informed of the progress of the case periodically. <br>

 <b><u>When can I discharge myself from acting for the Applicant?</u></b> <br>
 Under R12(7) of the Legal Aid Regulations, you have the right to discharge yourself from acting for the applicant for a good reason.
 In particular, you may seek the Director's leave to discharge yourself for the following reasons:<br>

 *that the applicant has required you to conduct the proceedings in such a manner so as to incur an unjustifiable expense to the Legal Aid Fund;